mpbrucker/homepage/index.md

 # Matt Brucker

-I play with design, web tech, visual representations, education research, and sometimes food art.
-I'm a senior at [Olin College of Engineering](http://www.olin.edu/) majoring in Engineering with Computing.
+I play with design, web tech, visual representations, and sometimes food art.
+I also do [education research](/projects/research).
+Currently a student in Northwestern University's [CS + LS PhD program](https://csls.sesp.northwestern.edu/); previously, I studied engineering at [Olin College of Engineering](http://www.olin.edu/) with a concentration in Computing.